This post may contain affiliate links. You can view our affiliate disclosure here.

 You can call the Koppla Swift a bike, a scooter, a motorcycle, or a golf cart.
 Whatever you call it, it’s a beauty that will certainly catch the attention of your peers.

-The Koppla Swift has two wheels, which means that it requires balancing, but it’s also much less expensive than the typical four-wheel cart.
+The Koppla Swift has two wheels, which means that it requires balancing, but it’s also much more maneuverable and less expensive than the typical four-wheel cart.
 At the same time, it has a low center of gravity which adds comfort and makes balancing easier.

 It was designed and developed by KOPPLA Moto, whose mission it is to lead the next generation in efficient, reliable and comfortable electric scooters.